43081j/43081j.github.io/_posts/2025-09-09-overengineering-inputs.md

 I believe a lot of the questionably small libraries hiding in our deep dependency trees are a result of over-engineering for inputs and edge cases we've probably never seen.

-For example, let's say we want to build a `clamp` library:
+For example, say we're building a `clamp` function:

 ```ts
 export function clamp(value: number, min: number, max: number): number {